facil-io/cstl/fio-stl.md

 The header could be included multiple times with different results, creating different types or exposing different functionality.

-**Note**: facil.io Web Application Developers get many of the features of the C STL through including the `fio.h` header.
-See the [facil.io IO Core documentation](fio) for more information.
+**Note**: the facil.io Web Application Framework builds on the C STL features to provide the IO server, pub / sub layer and types.

 ## OS Support